|Phase I||Phase II|

-Funding for this project is planned through multiple revenue streams including: the 2000 Measure A, half-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Cap and Trade Program.
-VTA submitted an application to enter into New Starts Project Development for Phase II in March 2016.
+Funding for this project is planned through multiple revenue streams including: the 2000 Measure A, half-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Transit and Intercity Rail Capital Program (TIRCP).
+VTA submitted an application to enter into New Starts Project Development for Phase II in 2018.

 How is VTA engaging with the cities and other stakeholders?

 VTA has had a long-standing partnership with the cities.
 This includes coordination with city staff within the departments of Planning, Engineering and Public Works.
 This relationship and partnership will continue throughout engineering and construction.
 VTA has also established Community Working Groups (CWGs) for each of the Phase II stations – Alum Rock/28th Street, Downtown, Diridion and Santa Clara – to better engage members of the community and inform the project planning and delivery processes.